 Our worship service is at 10:30 am every Sunday.
-Children's Sunday School and Adult Education Hour start at 9:00 am on Sundays.
+Children's Sunday School and Adult Sunday School start at 9:00.
 We meet at the University YMCA.
 See our worship page for directions, parking information, and other details.

 What should I wear?

 Wear whatever you are comfortable wearing.
 There is no dress code at All Souls; jeans, khakis, slacks, skirts, and dresses are all common and appropriate.

 You don't need to bring anything.
 If you own a Bible, you may wish to bring it, but we also have Bibles available for your use.
 Hymnals and bulletins with the service order are also provided each week.

 Yes, sort of.
 It is possible you will be noticed and greeted by regular attenders, but we don't draw attention to or single out visitors during the service.

 What can I expect at your worship service?